 pool simultaneously several times, an impressive feat)

-Johnston City pool hustler tournaments despite being past his prime)
+Johnston City pool hustler tournaments despite being past his prime, but

 of straight pool when straight pool was king, he routinely ran hundreds of

-There are no "losers" on this list, just as there are no losers in Cooperstown
+There are no "losers" on the list above, just as there are no losers in Cooperstown

 or Canton.
 And good cases can be made for any of these